Let’s Go Biking!

 Trip Duration: Approximately 6 hours.

-We drive to the Two Medicine valley, on the east side of Glacier National Park.
+We meet at Glacier Guides and Montana Raft at 8am to drive to the Two Medicine valley, on the east side of Glacier National Park.
 From there, we hike on the south shore trail of Two Medicine Lake to Rockwell Falls.
 This area is one of our favorites to guide!
 You’ll enjoy staggering views of Sinopah and Flinsch peaks on the Two Medicine Pass trail.

 The trail meanders through a beautiful forest, as well as open meadows, before ending at stunning Rockwell Falls.
 Rockwell Falls is actually two separate waterfalls!
 Enjoy exploring different angles in order to best see both falls.

 A delicious trail lunch is included, so be sure to leave room in your pack.
 Be sure to check out our Packing List, too.

 Day 3: Rafting the Middle Fork of the Flathead

 On this thrilling Glacier Park rafting experience, everyone gets a “window seat” and has the option to become part of the paddling crew!